Fly Fishing Utah's Green River

 Utah's Green River below Flaming Gorge Dam is well known as one of the premier tail-water fisheries in the world.
 Supporting one of the most prolific trout populations anywhere, the Green River offers anglers an amazing opportunity to catch and observe trout in their natural environment.
 The latest trout population estimates show 12,000 trout per mile on stretches of the A and upper B Sections!

 The crystal clear, temperature controlled water, and red sandstone cliffs make the Green River an amazing place to fly fish.
-Not many places in the world rival the Green River when comparing, trout numbers, average fish size, and scenery.
+Not many places in the world rival the Green River when comparing, trout numbers, average fish size, scenery and consistent dry fly action.

 Utah Green River Drift Boat Rates